 The Poly Heights Project

-As Texas Wesleyan University undergoes a new masterplan, there is an opportunity for improved connectivity to the surrounding neighborhood community.
+As Texas Wesleyan University underwent a new masterplan, there was an opportunity for improved connectivity to the surrounding neighborhood community.

-This project would be a collaboration between Community Design Fort Worth, the University of Texas Arlington, and Texas Wesleyan University.
-The proposed project will end with a symposium hosted by UTA in the spring of 2021.
+This project was a collaboration between Community Design Fort Worth, the University of Texas Arlington, and Texas Wesleyan University.
+The project ended with a symposium hosted by UTA in the spring of 2021.

 Missing Middle Housing